sunsembrace/Solutions-Architect-Associate/readme.md

 Systemctl enable httpd
 Echo “<h1>Hello World from $(hostname -f) </h1>” > /var/www/html/index.html

-3. Security Groups Troubleshoot a website not loading.
+3. Security Groups Troubleshoot a website not loading. - Hands on Lab.
 Solved a timeout error.
 Tip - if timeout ever occurs this is 100% because of an EC2 security group issue.
 E.g Try to HTTP query or SSH into it and it doesn’t load.
 Solution: Add HTTP rule with source anywhere. → Inbound rule fix.
 Can do it with any type and any source/ip → E.g our own IP.

-4. Accessing EC2 with IAM credentials.
+4. Accessing EC2 with IAM credentials. - Hands on Lab.
 Practice IAM roles with SSH.
 Dont run aws configure and enter your personal details because anyone who connects to that ec2 can find that info.
 Rule of thumb - Never enter your personal access or secret access key.
 What we do instead is use IAM roles.
 So create an IAM role if one doesn't exist already, attach it to the EC2 by going to action → security → modify IAM role → pick the role to attract.